openjdk/amber-docs/site/guides/exhaustiveness-guide.md

 encounter compilation errors when recompiled -- this is how we balance safety with resilience.
 It is unreasonable to expect that when a new `Fruit` is discovered, that all fruit-related code can change instantly.
-But also, we don't want to give up the considerable compile-time and run-time safety benefits that sealing offers in capturing design intent and enhanced compile-time and run-time type safety.
+But also, we don't want to give up the considerable benefits that sealing offers in capturing design intent and enhancing compile-time and run-time type safety.

 There are two primary reasons why one might declare a type `sealed`: